jgillick/ThunderPack/examples/CircuitPython/README.md

 ### Using CircuitPython
 If everything worked right, when you restart your board it will mount to your computer as a disk drive called "CIRCUITPY".
 This can take up to 30 seconds on the first boot.

-To try an example, simply add the `code.py` file to the mounted drive and in few seconds the board will update to run the example.
+To try an example, simply add the `code.py` (and the `lib` directoy, if present) file to the mounted drive and in few seconds the board will update to run the example.

 Learn more at [CircuitPython](https://circuitpython.org/)